Giant Eagle: Operations

-There are 216 Giant Eagle Supermarkets and 202 GetGo locations in the United States: 99 in western Pennsylvania, 122 in northeastern and central Ohio, two in Morgantown, West Virginia, two in Frederick, Maryland and one in Carmel, Indiana.
+There are 211 Giant Eagle locations in the United States: 103 supermarkets in western Pennsylvania, 111 in northeastern and central Ohio, two in Morgantown, West Virginia, two in Frederick, Maryland and one in Carmel, Indiana.
 Each store carries between 22,000 and 60,000 items, approximately 5,000 of which are branded by Giant Eagle.

 Giant Eagle offers more than two dozen departments across its stores.
-The range of services includes Redbox video terminals, dry cleaning, in-store day care, and pharmacies.
-Giant Eagle also has banking partnerships with Citizens Bank in Pennsylvania and Huntington Bank in Ohio and West Virginia, both of which have their branches open inside Giant Eagle branches seven days a week except for federal holidays.
+The range of services includes Redbox video terminals, Happy Returns, dry cleaning, Bissell carpet cleaner rental, Primo Water, lottery, the Flashfood app, Coinstar, grocery pickup and delivery, and pharmacies.
+Giant Eagle also has banking partnerships with Citizens Bank in Pennsylvania and Huntington Bank in Ohio and West Virginia.

 The chain has built large prototypes, and it has experimented with many departments unusual to supermarkets.
-Larger stores feature vast selections of ethnic and organic food, dry cleaning services, Iggle video, drive-thru pharmacies, in-store banking, Eagle's Nest (for daycare purposes while shopping), as well as in-store coffee shops and prepared foods.
+Larger stores feature vast selections of ethnic and organic food, dry cleaning services, catering, drive-thru pharmacies, in-store banking, as well as in-store coffee shops, pubs, restaurants, and prepared foods.
 Prepared foods are also sold at larger GetGo locations that can accommodate a GetGo Kitchen.

-Although older Giant Eagle locations tend to be unionized and some are even franchised stores, in recent years the company has started leaning toward non-union company-owned and -operated stores.
-In areas where a franchised store exists, if a GetGo exists nearby, it's operated by Giant Eagle itself, separate from the franchised supermarket.
+Although older Giant Eagle locations tend to be unionized and some are even franchised stores, in recent years the company has started leaning toward non-union company-owned and operated stores.
+Prior to the sale of GetGo to Couche-Tard, Giant Eagle operated any GetGo directly that was near a franchised Giant Eagle as opposed to the franchisee itself.

 Current brands

 Market District

 Giant Eagle rebranded some of its stores as Market District in an attempt to attract upscale shoppers.
-The initial two stores opened in June 2006 in the Shadyside neighborhood of Pittsburgh, and Bethel Park, just outside Pittsburgh.
-The Giant Eagle name appears above the logo on the rebranded stores.
-There are now 13 stores under this brand.
-The 14th store is now open in the Cleveland suburb of Westlake, Ohio.
-That store is a result of Giant Eagle's closing their existing Westlake location in October 2018 for six months to do extensive renovations.
+The initial two stores opened in June 2006 in the Shadyside neighborhood of Pittsburgh and Bethel Park, just outside Pittsburgh.
+Since that time, additional Giant Eagle locations were renovated into the Market District format or constructed as newly build locations.
+There are now 21 stores under this brand.
+The 21st store opened in Westfield, Indiana in 2024, which is the chain's second location in the Indianapolis market.

+An additional Market District store is under construction in Pittsburgh as the replacement for the previous Giant Eagle location on Shakespeare Street.
+That location was demolished to make way for the new Meridian mixed use development.